 • Before closing the tailgate, ensure that the stowage compartment tray is correctly fitted.

-• An overloaded boot could mean that the rear stowage tray is not correctly seated and it may be bent or damaged.
+- An overloaded boot could mean that the rear stowage tray is not correctly seated and it may be bent or damaged. - If the boot is overloaded, remove the tray.